 The next instalment can be found here!

-Would you like to take a look at something from the archive?
+Want to take a look at something from the archive?
 Why not try this?